APNewsBreak: Barely half of illegal border crossers caught

 - Seattle company looks for recruits who will work for a Tesla Model 3

-The report, which includes an appendix of more than 100 pages on methodology and a review of previous efforts to count border crossers, offers detailed analysis going back to 2000, shortly before the U.S. erected hundreds of miles of fences along the Mexican border, added surveillance gear and doubled the number of Border Patrol agents.
+The report offers detailed analysis going back to 2000, shortly before the U.S. erected hundreds of miles of border fences, added surveillance gear and doubled the number of Border Patrol agents.
 Homeland Security has been under pressure to show if those multibillion-dollar investments yielded results.

-The primary measure that Homeland Security has released for public consumption is the number of Border Patrol arrests, which tells how many people got caught but not how many got away.
+The primary measure that Homeland Security has publicly released is the number of Border Patrol arrests, which tells how many people got caught but not how many got away.
 Arrests dropped to the lowest level in 44 years in 2015, down 80 percent from a peak of nearly 1.7 million in 2000.

 For the last two years, the department has released an “interdiction effectiveness rate” that measures the percentage of people who got caught among all who attempted to enter between crossings on the Mexican border.
-The figure includes those who set foot in the U.S. and turned around and asylum-seekers.
-It was 81 percent in the fiscal year that ended Sept.
-30, 2015.
+The figure — which was 81 percent last year — includes those who set foot in the U.S. and turned around and asylum-seekers.

-The report obtained by the AP takes a different approach.
-It does not credit the government for people who turn around or turn themselves in to agents to seek asylum, a common occurrence among Central American women and children who have entered the country in large numbers over the last five years.
+The report obtained by the AP does not credit the government for people who turn around or turn themselves in to agents to seek asylum, a common occurrence among Central American women and children who have entered the country in large numbers over the last five years.

 The report says there were 140,000 asylum seekers on the Mexican border last year and 170,000 in 2014, compared to about 20,000 a year a decade ago.
 Homeland Security’s practice of counting those as captures goes a long way toward explaining why its success rate was so much higher.